suyeecav/model-targeted-poisoning/README.md

 Note for strong KKT-attack: it requires some special convex optimization solvers like cvxpy, there you can create a virtual python environment (e.g., conda create XXX) and install the required libraries.
 Details about the packages can be found [here](https://github.com/kohpangwei/data-poisoning-journal-release). -->

 ## Experiment Setup
+This repository contains the code for reproducing results of adaptive poisoning attacks.
+First, please download the related data files from [here](https://drive.google.com/file/d/1FPitoMJhbvNa_iilfIMsL62ELK8lmF1j/view?usp=sharing) and place the extracted folder `files` in the same directory as the source files.

 Our adaptive online attack and the KKT attack require a convex optimization tool named `cvxpy` and a solver named `Gurobi`.
 We recommend to create a virtual python environment (e.g., conda create XXX) and install the required libraries.
 Details about the packages can be found [here](https://github.com/kohpangwei/data-poisoning-journal-release).

-This repository contains the code for reproducing results of adaptive poisoning attacks.
-First, please download the related data files from [here]() and place the extracted folder `files` in the same directory as the source files.

 ## Generate Valid Target Classifiers and Compare
 To generate the target classifier using the optimization scheme presented in the paper, please run the using the command and replace the dataset name if needed (i.e., replace the `adult` with `mnist_17`)